Chart Color Schemes

 While Shepparton - North retains a healthy unemployment rate of 3.4%, recent employment declines have impacted its national performance ranking

-Conversely, agriculture, forestry & fishing shows lower representation at 4.2% versus the regional average of 7.5%.
-There is a ratio of 0.7 workers for each resident, indicating above-normal local employment opportunities.
-Between September 2024 and September 2025, the labour force decreased by 10.5%, while employment declined by 12.0%, causing the unemployment rate to rise by 1.7 percentage points.
-In comparison, Rest of Vic.'s employment fell by 0.7%, labour force contracted by 0.6%, and unemployment rose marginally.
-State-level data from 25-Nov-25 shows VIC employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 suggest a growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Shepparton - North's employment mix suggests local employment should increase by 6.7% over five years and 14.1% over ten years, though this is a simplified extrapolation for illustrative purposes and does not account for localized population projections.
+Conversely, agriculture, forestry & fishing has lower representation at 4.2% versus the regional average of 7.5%.
+The ratio of 0.7 workers per resident indicates a high level of local employment opportunities.
+Between September 2024 and September 2025, the labour force decreased by 10.5% while employment declined by 12.0%, causing the unemployment rate to rise by 1.7 percentage points.
+This compares to Rest of Vic., where employment fell by 0.7%.
+National employment forecasts from Jobs and Skills Australia (May-25) suggest that over five years, national employment should expand by 6.6% and over ten years by 13.7%.
+Applying these projections to Shepparton - North's employment mix suggests local employment should increase by 6.7% over five years and 14.1% over ten years.

 Frequently Asked Questions - Employment